ecalabr/brain_mask/README.md

 One potential downside of pre-generated datasets is that each epoch will use exactly the same training data, whereas with on the fly data generation, each epoch has unique data augmentation (assuming data augmentation is used).

+If you want to visualize the model inputs from your dataset, see the "Data visualization" section below.

 ```
 python generate_dataset.py -p brain_mask_params.yml
 ```